Great Lakes Climate Resilience Webinar June 18

 Amy Weckle, aweckle@illinois.edu.

-104B Research Grants Program Now Open!
+104B Research Grants Program – Full Proposals Due November 1st

 The Illinois Water Resources Center requests proposals to fund exploratory research or educational projects that enhance water sciences research and higher education throughout Illinois.
 We are particularly interested in supporting projects that will help grow the body of research in Illinois, including proof-of-concept projects that may help researchers attract larger grants.
 To learn more about this opportunity, you can read about it on our website or read the call for proposals on Box.